captionpoint/captionpoint-plays/THE-ROOMMATE.md

 You didn't?
 ---
 ## SHARON:
 No!
-How would I figrure that out??
+How would I figure that out??
 ---
 ## ROBYN:
 (Genuinely impressed.)
 Wow.
 What planet are you from?
 ---
 ## SHARON:
 Iowa?